danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="messages.getChats.html" name="messages.getChats">Returns chat basic info on their IDs.: messages.getChats</a>

-* <a href="messages.getDhConfig.html" name="messages.getDhConfig">Returns configuration parameters for Diffie-Hellman key generation.
-Can also return a random sequence of bytes of required length.: messages.getDhConfig</a>

-* <a href="upload.getFile.html" name="upload.getFile">Returns content of a whole file or its part.: upload.getFile</a>

 * <a href="help.getConfig.html" name="help.getConfig">Returns current configuration, icluding data center configuration.: help.getConfig</a>

-* <a href="auth.exportAuthorization.html" name="auth.exportAuthorization">Returns data for copying authorization to another data-centre.: auth.exportAuthorization</a>

-* <a href="users.getFullUser.html" name="users.getFullUser">Returns extended user info by ID.: users.getFullUser</a>

-* <a href="messages.getFullChat.html" name="messages.getFullChat">Returns full chat info according to its ID.: messages.getFullChat</a>

 * <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data centre nearest to the user.: help.getNearestDc</a>